Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Fractonic plaquette-dimer model

-Since the Gaussian term in Eq.~\eqref{partitionfunccc}, proportional to $\kappa$, gives a vanishing dispersion when $\p =0$ or $\q =0$, with $\mathbf{p} = (\p,\q,\kk)^{\intercal}$ being the wave-vector, even at low energies one has to take note of short-wavelength effects.
-This phenomenon is called UV/IR mixing \cite{uvirmix1,uvirmix2,you2020fracton,you2021fractonic}, and because of this effect it is argued in Ref.~\cite{moessneryizhi} that this model is beyond the renormalization group paradigm.
-By considering the correlation functions, those authors are nevertheless able to derive a critical point where the low-energy theory is no longer described by a free fractonic theory but instead by a proliferation of dipoles.
+Since the dispersion of eq.~\eqref{eq:dispersionsimple} vanishes when $\p =0$ or $\q =0$ one has to take note of short-wavelength effects even at low energies.
+Because of this is argued in Ref.~\cite{moessneryizhi} that this model is beyond the renormalization group paradigm.
+By considering the correlation functions, those authors were nevertheless able to derive a critical point where the low-energy theory is no longer described by a free fractonic theory but instead by a proliferation of dipoles.
 Because this proliferation of defects destroys the quasi-long-range order, it is reminiscent of the BKT transition \cite{Kosterlitz_1973,berezinskii1971destruction}.
 Corresponding to this phase transition is a critical $\kappa_{c}$, above which the coefficients $\alpha_x$ and $\alpha_y$ are relevant and grow large in the IR.
 When this happens, the field $h$ arranges itself to be in the valley of the cosines with $I = x,y $, so that at low energies the cosines can be expanded and one is left with a three-dimensional sine-Gordon model \cite{kadanoff} that does not have any fractonic properties.
-In this work we show that it is possible to do momentum shell RG for the model of Eq.~\eqref{partitionfunccc} by using an RG procedure which is an extension of the RG procedure in Ref.~\cite{ethanlake}, where RG for the exciton Bose liquid \cite{balentsringexchange,cenkexu} is considered, which is a quantum model that also suffers from UV/IR mixing.
-With this approach the momentum shells are along the constant energy surface of the fractonic dispersion (see figure \ref{fig:esurfaces}).
+In this work we show that it is possible to do momentum shell RG for the model of eq.~\eqref{partitionfunccc} by using an RG procedure which is an extension of the RG procedure in Ref.~\cite{ethanlake}, where RG for the exciton Bose liquid \cite{balentsringexchange,cenkexu} is considered, which is a quantum model that also suffers from UV/IR mixing.
+With this approach the momentum shells are along the constant energy surface of the fractonic dispersion (see Fig. \ref{fig:esurfaces}).
 Because of this, one flows towards the axes as opposed to the origin, and one thus avoids issues related to UV/IR mixing.
-In sec.~\ref{woiei202920-2-} we discuss this approach and specifically the nature of the dilatation operator for this RG procedure.
-We use this in sec.~\ref{e0920920202} to derive the critical point $\kappa_c$.
+In the following section, we discuss this approach and specifically the nature of the dilatation operator for this RG procedure.
+We then use this to derive the critical point $\kappa_c$.
 With this approach we are furthermore enabled to compute the screening effect that the cosine terms have on $\kappa$, i.e., the inverse of the \quotes{fractonic spin-stiffness}, which we find to be absent.